top of page

 How many students are there in each class?

-Our k-2 group will start with up to 10 students per group.
-We may take up to 12 once the school year gets going depending on the group.
-Our 2nd-4th, 4th-6th and 6th-8th classes have up to 12 students per group.
+Our k-3 group currently has up to 10 students per day.
+Our 3rd-5th, 5th-7th and 7th-9th classes have up to 12 students per group.

 Do you have to sign up for all days?